View and print Laura's Card.

 - Other pertinent information about pending and resolved cases can be found at the Arkansas Administrative Office of the Courts CourtConnect website.

-The Arkansas Crime Victims Reparations Program, administered by the Office of the Attorney General on behalf of the Crime Victims Reparations Board, provides financial compensation to victims who have suffered personal injury or death as the result of violent crime.
-Visit the program website for eligibility information, a list of victim rights and an application.
+The Arkansas Crime Victims Reparations Program provides financial compensation to victims who have suffered personal injury or death as the result of violent crime.

 Law enforcement resources